naveensivakumar14/ZATN/README.md

 # class 19: 7-12-2024 Authentication for user login verify

-# class 20: 9-12-2024 Multer HTML CSS ,CORS to get and store the file in backend folder
+# class 20: 9-12-2024 Multer HTML CSS , CORS to get and store the file in the backend folder

 # class 21: 10-12-2024 CRUD app using HTML form submission to post and get data on the backend and store into MongoDB